 (h) direct the Service Corporation to provide assistance and support to other Ministerial Councils.

-[Section 13 amended by No. 47 of 2009 s.
+[Section 13 amended: No. 47 of 2009 s.
 5.]

 Division 2 — Making of national environment protection measures

 14. Council may make protection measures

 (1) The Council may, by instrument in writing, make a measure, to be known as a national environment protection measure, that relates to any one or more of the following: